urmi-21/pyrpipe/README.md

 ```

 ## Setting NCBI SRA Toolkit
+If you face problems with downloading data from SRA, try configuring the SRA Toolkit.
 Use  ```vdb-config -i``` to configure SRA Toolkit.
 Make sure that:
 * Under the **TOOLS** tab, prefetch downloads to is set to public user-repository
 * Under the **CACHE** tab, location of public user-repository is not empty